 8 Things You Might Not Know About Andrew Johnson

 The presidency of Andrew Johnson arrived as the result of a tragedy that shook the nation.
 Johnson—who was born on this day 210 years ago—took office after Abraham Lincoln was shot by assassin John Wilkes Booth in 1865.
 But that was far from the only notable milestone in Johnson’s term.
 In addition to buying Alaska, he became the first American president to face the consequences of impeachment.
-Keep reading for more on Johnson’s hardscrabble life and semi-tragic tenure as leader of the free world.
+Keep reading for more on Johnson’s hardscrabble life and tenure as U.S. president.